Healthy Made Tasty. A Cancer Council website

 How do I store pumpkin?

 Whole pumpkins can be stored in a cool place for around 3-4 months.
-Store the pumpkin upside down on a mat, such as a piece of cardboard, to prevent it from rotting.
+Store the whole pumpkin upside down on a mat, such as a piece of cardboard, to prevent it from rotting.
 Cut pumpkin can be stored in the fridge for up to 1 week.
 Ensure it’s air tight by wrapping it firmly with a tea towel or a beeswax wrap to prevent mould.

 Looking for some different ways to use pumpkin, try these tasty recipes: